The Weblog

 Market News

-Thank you for your support of Athens Locally Grown, all of our growers and their hard work, local food, and our rights to eat it.
+Thank you so much for your support of Athens Locally Grown, all of our growers, local food, and our rights to eat it.
 You all are part of what makes Athens such a great area in which to live.
-We’ll see you on Thursday at Ben’s Bikes at the corner of Pope and Broad Streets from 4:30 to 8pm!
+We’ll see you at our market’s home on Tallassee Road!

 Other Area Farmers Markets